 he’s less than enamoured of the dictates of the prevailing media discourse so proscribed by the fatuous, ‘passed its UBD’ left v right dialectic.

-In effect proclaiming that Covid wasn’t worthy of her complete ’n undivided as it were—it was “boring and irrelevant” she reportedly opined—one hoped a trip to ‘Damascus’ in between the numerous lock-downs* in her home state in Victoria (see below) would’ve provided her a reality check of what the agenda is here.
-One, the optics of which if she were to have a good ‘gander’ at, should be right up her bowling alley; indeed it might relieve some of her ‘boredom’ into the bargain.
+In effect proclaiming that Covid wasn’t worthy of her complete ’n undivided as it were (it was “boring and irrelevant” she reportedly opined), one hoped a trip to ‘Damascus’ in between the numerous lock-downs in her home state in Victoria (see below*) would’ve provided her a reality check of what the agenda is all about here.
+One, the optics of which if she were to have a good ‘gander’ at, should be in her wheelhouse; indeed it might relieve some of her ‘boredom’ into the bargain.

 (*Author Note: This Australian state ‘enjoys’ the dubious distinction of being the most locked down jurisdiction on the planet.
-In addition it employs some of the most draconian, relentless policing and enforcement measures witnessed worldwide, all under the dictates of one of the most traitorous, authoritarian crypto-Stalinists to rear their ugly head anywhere throughout this bespoke crisis.
+In addition it employs some of the most draconian, relentless policing and enforcement measures witnessed worldwide, all under the dictates of one of the most traitorous, authoritarian crypto-‘Trots’—the cretinous as he’s malignant Daniel Andrews—to rear his ugly head anywhere throughout this bespoke crisis.